almazarrafael/almazarrafael.github.io/_posts/2019-05-19-Keypad-Lock.md

 image: /img/overviewsquare.jpg
 tags: [electronics]
 ---
 This is a keypad lock that can be used to relay to an actual lock/motor.
 The keypad itself can also be swapped out for a different form of verification.
+This is more of a concept project meant for learning and not an actual product that should be used as a lock.

 <h1> <center> <font color="#DB324D"> function  </font> </center> </h1>